datastax/dsbulk/manual/settings.md

 - A date-time pattern such as `yyyy-MM-dd HH:mm:ss`.
 - A pre-defined formatter such as `ISO_ZONED_DATE_TIME` or `ISO_INSTANT`.
 Any public static field in `java.time.format.DateTimeFormatter` can be used.
 - The special formatter `CQL_TIMESTAMP`, which is a special parser that accepts all valid CQL literal formats for the `timestamp` type.
+- The special formatter `UNITS_SINCE_EPOCH`, which is a special parser that reads and writes timestamps as numbers representing time units since a given epoch; the unit and the epoch to use can be specified with `codec.unit` and `codec.timestamp`.

 For more information on patterns and pre-defined formatters, see [Patterns for Formatting and Parsing](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns) in Oracle Java documentation.